Etosha National Park

 Namibia is a very diverse country with an array of habitats and vegetation.
 It is also one of the few countries where animals still roam freely mostly unrestricted by human influence.
 The country has a great mix of desert, semi- desert and savannahs.
 As you travel further north in Namibia towards Etosha National Park, you will find a place that offers visitors a complete contrast of wide open grasslands, a massive pan that covers 4731km² and large camel thorn trees mixed with Mopani trees.
 This diverse vegetation accounts for the abundance of wildlife that thrives in the park.

-Etosha National Park accommodation is well equipped with restaurants, shops, curios, swimming pools and petrol stations.
-The three main camps offer various types of accommodation from camping to chalets overlooking floodlit waterholes.
-Situated deeper in the park the more exclusive camps that offer a safari experience for discerning travelers.
+The various accommodation options in Etosha National Park are well equipped with restaurants, shops, curios, swimming pools and petrol stations.
+The three main camps (Okaukuejo, Halali and Namutoni) offer various types of accommodation from camping to chalets overlooking floodlit waterholes.
+Situated deeper in the park are the more exclusive camps (Dolomite and Onkoshi) that provide a safari experience for discerning travelers.

-The abundance of game in Etosha National Park is somewhat unexpected.
-During winter the Etosha Pan is bone dry.
-This endless white expanse is an unlikely venue for a wildlife sanctuary.
-Yet the surrounding areas overflow with springbok and zebra.
-The areas with thicker vegetation are home to elephant, the endangered black rhino and even leopard.
-Lions are camouflaged in the pale- golden colour of the grasslands, while giraffes rise high above most of the dry vegetation.
+The abundance of game in Etosha National Park is somewhat unexpected, showcasing some of the most common and rarest wildlife species.
+The areas with thicker vegetation are home to elephant (some of the largest in Africa due to the vitamins and nutrients found in the ground), the endangered black rhino and even leopard.
+Lions are camouflaged in the pale- golden colour of the grasslands, while giraffes rise- high above most of the dry vegetation.

 Please note that Etosha National Park is immensely popular, hence advanced bookings are recommended.